Examples of recent questions relating to Bank of Scotland Private transfer of equity

 what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects

 lenders such as Bank of Scotland Private or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy varies based on the valuation of the property at the conclusion of the transfer of equity transaction.
+The cost of the Insolvency Act Indemnity Insurance policy is dependent on the market value of the property at the conclusion of the transfer of equity conveyancing.

 Your property may be repossessed if you do not keep up repayments on your mortgage with Bank of Scotland Private.